 At Shinfield St. Mary’s we actively develop a love of learning.
-We immerse our children in meaningful experiences as often as we can, ecompassing academic, moral, social, physical and spiritual development.
+We immerse our children in meaningful experiences as often as we can, encompassing academic, moral, social, physical and spiritual development.

 We work closely with our sister school, Shinfield Infant & Nursery School, to provide the best local environment for our children, from Nursery to Year Six.
 There is an ongoing friendly professional dialogue across the schools, that addresses the needs of all children.

 It is my great pride and privilege to have been leading Shinfield St Mary’s C of E Junior School since 2014.
-There have been many changes, and together – children, staff, parents, governors – we have built, and we make, a fantastic team.
-Everyone has something to bring to the feast.
+There have been many changes, and together – children, staff, parents, governors – we have built, and we make, a fantastic team, in which everyone has something to bring to the feast.
+This has been recognised by OFSTED in 2018, when it was confirmed that we are a good school, providing well for all our children.

 Our school is driven by our values - those that have been determined by our community as representative of our Church of England school, as well as those that have been identified as quintessentially British by our government – tolerance, democracy and the rule of law.
-At Shinfield, we include the following as our most important values – creativity, hope and honesty, inclusion, love and loyalty, determination, respect, enjoyment and nurture – and these link to many other values that the children are always keen to tell us about.
+At Shinfield, we include the following as our most important values – creativity and collaboration, hope and honesty, inclusion and infividuality, love and loyalty, determination, respect, enjoyment and nurture – and these link to many other values that the children are always keen to tell us about.
 You will notice that, if you ignore the 'double letters', the initial letters of our values spell out the word 'CHILDREN'.

 If you have any questions, concerns, or celebrations to share with us, please don’t hesitate to make contact, either by talking to your child’s teacher in the first instance, or, for those of you who are new to us, by contacting the office directly.